-Congress repealed the exemption for performance-based compensation in new tax legislation enacted December 22, 2017, effective for tax years beginning after December 31, 2017, and expanded the number of employees who will be considered "covered employees" subject to the 162(m) limit to include the Chief Financial Officer (who was previously excluded) and certain former named executive officers.
-As a result of these changes, compensation exceeding of \$1 million paid to executive officers covered by Section 162(m)'s deduction limit will not be deductible in 2018 or future years unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017.
+Congress repealed the exemption for performance-based compensation in new tax legislation enacted December 22, 2017, effective for tax years beginning after December 31, 2017, and expanded the number of employees who will be considered "covered employees" subject to the Section 162(m) limit to include the Chief Financial Officer (who was previously excluded) and certain former NEOs.
+As a result of these changes, starting in 2018, compensation exceeding of \$1 million paid to executive officers covered by Section 162(m)'s deduction limit is no longer deductible unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017.
 The Compensation Committee has taken steps it deemed appropriate intending to preserve the deductibility of certain awards granted prior to enactment of the legislation.
-Due to uncertainties of the scope of the transition relief, however, there are no assurances that any compensation we pay to our covered employees will be or remain exempt from Section 162(m)'s deduction limit.

-The Compensation Committee considers tax deductibility when making its decisions regarding executive compensation, but reserves the right to award nondeductible compensation when appropriate to accomplish other compensation objectives.
+The Compensation Committee considers tax deductibility when making its decisions regarding executive compensation but reserves the right to award nondeductible compensation when appropriate to accomplish other compensation objectives.